naa986/wp-login-form/wp-login-form/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create a WordPress user login form and add it to your post, page or sidebar
+Create a WordPress login form and add it to your post, page or sidebar

 == Description ==

-[WP Login Form](https://noorsplugin.com/wordpress-login-form-plugin/) allows you to create a simple login form for use anywhere on the front end of your WordPress site.
+[WordPress Login Form](https://noorsplugin.com/wordpress-login-form-plugin/) allows you to create a simple login form for use anywhere on the front end of your WordPress site.
 You can add it to a post, page or your sidebar with a shortcode.

-= WP Login Form Creation =
+= WordPress Login Form Creation =

 In order to create a WordPress login form with the default options all you need to do is use this shortcode:

 `[wp_login_form]`

-However, they are other parameters that you can pass in the shortcode to customize it.
+However, there are other parameters that you can pass in the shortcode to customize it.

 **redirect**